open-spaced-repetition/awesome-fsrs/README.md

 - #### Leitner System

   Leitner sytem sorts flashcard into groups according to how well the learner knows each one in Leitner's learning box.
-The learners try to recall the solution written on a flashcard.
-If they succeed, they send the card to the next group.
-If they fail, they send it back to the first group.
-Each succeeding group has a longer period before the learner is required to revisit the cards.
+The learners try to recall the answer written on a flashcard.
+If they succeed, the card is sent to the next box.
+If they fail, the card is sent back to the first box.
+In each successive box, the amount of time before the learner is required to revisit the cards increases.
 (More: [Wikipedia](https://en.wikipedia.org/wiki/Leitner_system))

 - #### SuperMemo algorithms

-  SuperMemo is the first software to apply computer-based spaced repetition algorithm.
+  SuperMemo was the first software that used computer-based spaced repetition algorithms and pioneered the usage of machine learning to personalize each user's learning schedule.

   - SM-0: [The birthday of spaced repetition: July 31, 1985](https://supermemo.guru/wiki/The_birthday_of_spaced_repetition:_July_31,_1985)
   - SM-2: [Application of a computer to improve the results obtained in working with SuperMemo method](https://super-memory.com/english/ol/sm2.htm)